Roy Marten

-Theodoros Roy Marten, born Wicaksono Abdul Salam (born 1 March 1952), is an Indonesian actor.
+Theodoros Roy Marten (born Roy Wicaksono Abdul Salam, 1 March 1952) is an Indonesian actor.

 Life and career

-Marten was born as Wicaksono Abdul Salam on 1 March 1952 in Salatiga, Central Java, Indonesia.
+Marten was born as Roy Wicaksono Abdul Salam on 1 March 1952 in Salatiga, Central Java, Indonesia.
 In 1974, he made his acting debut in the film Bobby.
 He achieved fame with his starring role in Cintaku di Kampus Biru (My Love on the Blue Campus), a 1976 film which was adapted from the Ashari Siregar's novel.
 One of his more notable roles from the time is as the lead actor of Teguh Karya's 1977 film Badai Pasti Berlalu (The Storm Will Surely Pass).
 By the end of the 1970s, he was one of the five highest paid actors in Indonesia.

 Marten was arrested in 2006 for drug use.
 He was found in possession of two packages of crystal meth, weighing a combined total of 2.6 g, at a friend's house.
 Marten was sentenced to ten months in prison, but was released on 1 October 2006 after serving nine months.
 Marten was arrested for possession again in Surabaya while promoting an anti-drug campaign in 2008; three others were also arrested.
 In April Marten was sentenced to three years in prison; however, he was released in May 2010.

 In 2010, after his release from prison, Marten played in Selimut Berdarah (The Bloody Blanket).
 In 2012 he played mob boss Sonny Wibisono in Dilema (Dilemma), a collaboration by four directors.

 Personal life

 Marten's first marriage was to Farida Sabtijastuti.
 Later, the couple got divorced.
 On 1 April 1985, Marten married Anna Maria Sofiana, a Malay Indonesian Muslim model who has converted to Christianity after their marriage.
 Together they have six children, two of whom – Gading Marten and Gibran Marten – are also actors.
+He and his family are Eastern Orthodox Christians.